ManiBansal0025/GUI-Calculator-using-python-3-Tkinter/README.md

 # GUI-Calculator-using-python-3-Tkinter
-Simple GUI calculator using Tkinter

 Hey python developers
-In this repositories i will show you how to develop a simple calculator using tkinter module in python
+In this repositorie i will show you how to develop a simple calculator using tkinter module in python

 Python offers a lot of options to develop  GUI applications, but Tkinter is the most usable module for developing GUI(Graphical User
 Interface).
 Since Tkinter is cross-platform so it works on both windows and Linux.
 So here i am using Tkinter module to create a